Confronting the killer inside me; a romance recounted

 Back then, those editors were my good shepherds, because there’s no one more in need of shepherding than a cub reporter—especially one whose only experience was writing stories about alien beings who looked and acted a whole lot like mad baboons.

 Those early editors kept me on track and out of jail.
 They challenged my assumptions, corrected my grammar, dug up my buried leads, damned me with faint praise, scared hell out of me, and made impossible demands, some of which I took pride in occasionally achieving.

 They pushed me.
 They shoved me up against deadline walls.
 They chopped and channeled and squeezed and cut my copy, and they didn’t apologize for their butcheries.
-They growled at the 50-word leads I labored to concoct.
+They growled at the 50-word ledes I labored to concoct.
 They demanded facts.
-Numbers spoke as loudly to them as words.
+Numbers spoke at least as loudly to them as words.
 Cops spoke even more loudly.
-They hated big words, numbers that didn’t add up, and any color that wasn’t black-and-white.
-They said they edited for a guy they called Joe Six-Pack, and they expected reporters to address themselves to that same guy, if only to make their jobs a little bit easier.
+They hated big words, numbers that didn’t add up, and any color scheme that wasn’t black-and-white.
+They said they edited for a guy they called Joe Six-Pack, and they were referencing Joe's abs.
+They expected reporters to address themselves to that same guy, if only to make their jobs a little bit easier.